University of Oklahoma Health Sciences Center: History

 The University of Oklahoma in Norman was founded in 1890, 17 years before Oklahoma's statehood, by the Oklahoma Territorial Legislature.
 In 1910, OU's fledgling two-year medical school moved to Oklahoma City and became a four-year program.
 A school of nursing was founded nearby the next year, and graduated its first class in 1913.
 In subsequent years a new university hospital was built, a graduate college for biomedical sciences was established, and the Oklahoma City Veterans Administration Hospital was constructed.
 A school of health was created in 1967, splitting twelve years later into a college of allied and public health.
 In 1971, the University of Oklahoma Medical Center became the University of Oklahoma Health Sciences Center and all schools on the HSC campus were designated as colleges.
-The College of Pharmacy, OU's oldest professional program, made the move from Norman to Oklahoma City five years later.
+The college of Pharmacy, OU's oldest professional program, made the move from Norman to Oklahoma City five years later.

 On July 1, 1993, the University Hospital system officially became independent of the State of Oklahoma Department of Health Services.
 In 1998, Columbia/HCA, a large hospital group based in Franklin, TN, entered into a joint agreement with the University Hospitals Authority and Trust (UHAT) to manage the hospitals.
 UHAT and community leaders founded the nonprofit, OU Medicine, which executed a $750 million buyout of HCA Healthcare's management agreement and ownership stake of its hospital facilities in 2018.

+In 2025, OU Health Sciences researchers secured approximately $75.2 million in funding from the National Institutes of Health (NIH) for research, resulting in a national ranking of 102nd out of roughly 2,838 institutions that receive NIH funding and marking the highest such ranking in the institution's history.